bertofurth/Seagate-Central-Debian/HOWTO-create-debian-image.md

 bootup logs.
 Once the login prompt reappears, log back in as the root user.

-### Clean cached files and power off the Seagate Central
+### Clean up files and power off the Seagate Central
 After confirming that the unit has successfully rebooted, run the following commands to clear the disk of any cached Debian repository files and logs which can consume a large amount of space.
 We don't need to include these